JSFoundation/js.foundation/_pages/conduct-faq.md

 Sadly, not everyone knows this.

 However, even if everyone were kind, compassionate, and familiar with codes of conduct, it would still be incumbent upon our community to publish our own.
-Maintaining a code of conduct forces us to consider and articulate what kind of community we want to be, and serves as a constant reminder to put our best foot forward.
+Maintaining a Code of Conduct forces us to consider and articulate what kind of community we want to be, and serves as a constant reminder to put our best foot forward.
 But most importantly, it serves as a signpost to people looking to join our community that we feel these values are important.

 ### This is censorship!
 I have the right to say whatever I want!